Third Party Payment Processors: The Complete Small Business Guide

 - Is my business in a high-risk category?

 Monthly processing volume is usually the most important factor in making this determination.
-Unfortunately, there are so many variables involved that we can’t provide a specific amount where it makes sense to upgrade to a full-service merchant account.
-We’ve seen figures from vendors ranging from as low as $1,500 per month to as high as $10,000 per month.
+Unfortunately, there are so many variables involved that it’s difficult to provide a specific amount where it makes sense to upgrade to a full-service merchant account.
+While we generally recommend full-service merchant accounts to businesses processing over $5,000/month, we’ve seen figures from vendors ranging from as low as $1,500 per month to as high as $10,000 per month.